 Another perk to categories is that Google offers some features specific to each business category that appear in your Google Maps listing.
 For example, small businesses in the Restaurant categories will have the option to include buttons that link to their menu or for people to reserve a table right from the Google Maps listing.

 You can create a description for your business in your Google Business listing that details your company and how you serve customers.
 This appears right above your business address in the map pack.

-Some best practices for writing and optimizing your Google My Business description are:
+Some best practices for writing and optimizing your Google Business Profile description are: